wireapp/wire-server/docs/reference/config-options.md

 that have created them while it was allowed.
 This may change in the future.

-### Custom Search Visibility
+### Team Search Visibility

+Is a team allowed to change its team search visibility settings?
+If a team is enabled, it can be configured so other teams are completely invisible for search.

-This sets the default setting for all teams, and can be overridden by customer support / backoffice.
+This sets the default setting for all teams, and can be overridden for individual teams by customer support / backoffice.
 [Allowed values](https://github.com/wireapp/wire-server/blob/custom-search-visibility-limit-name-search/libs/galley-types/src/Galley/Types/Teams.hs#L382-L385):
 `disabled-by-default`, `enabled-by-default`.